 • Australians living with an undiagnosed rare disease

-• Australians with an increased chance of developing a rare disease or of having a
+• Australians with an increased chance of developing a rare disease or of having a child with a rare disease

 • Aboriginal and Torres Strait Islander people